 The Bascinet was a type of helmet used in warfare during the medieval ages.
 Although many different types of helmets were used throughout the medieval ages, the bascinet was unique due to its shape.

-The Bascinet helmet became immensely popular in warfare during the 14th and 15th centuries but towards the end of the 15th century, the bascinet was rapidly replaced with other forms of face-protecting armour.
+The Bascinet helmet became immensely popular in warfare during the 14th and 15th centuries but towards the end of the 15th century, the bascinet was rapidly replaced with other forms of face-protecting armor.

-Significant evolution of the 13th century bascinet took place in the 14th and 15th centuries.
-Most of these changes were concerned with the protecting not just the head but the face and the neck as well.
+Significant evolution of the 13th-century bascinet took place in the 14th and 15th centuries.
+Most of these changes were concerned with the protection of not just the head but the face and the neck as well.

 The earliest bascinet was different from a skullcap because it had a high and pointed skull.
 In the 14th century, the shape of the bascinet was extended so that it came to cover and protect the neck as well.

-Staples used on the bascinet was used to fit camail with it so that the wearer’s face and front of the neck were covered as well and protected.
+Staples used on the bascinet were used to fit a camail (aventail) with it so that the wearer’s face and front of the neck were covered as well and protected.

 Although it had a very strong construction, the great bascinet was problematic in that it offered very limited mobility to the wearer.
-Consequently the knights who used the great bascinet couldn’t turn their head around and were encumbered in their movements.
+Consequently, the knights who used the great bascinet couldn’t turn their heads around and were encumbered in their movements.

 The earliest use of bascinet is traced back to 13th century Italy.
-By the 14th century, the bascinet had already become a popular part of the knightly armour in most regions of Europe.
+By the 14th century, the bascinet had already become a popular part of the knightly armor in most regions of Europe.